 - Continental US to Middle East – 35,000 Alaska Airlines miles in coach, 65,000 miles in Business Class

 These numbers are pretty close to the average price Alaska Airlines charges when flying their other partners.
 But in many cases it’s lower!
-For example, if you’re flying to Europe, Alaska Airlines charges:
+For example, if you’re flying from the US to Europe, Alaska Airlines charges: